connorcarnes/pwshCloudflare/README.md

 `Set-CloudflareSession` handles authentication by creating a `[Microsoft.PowerShell.Commands.WebRequestSession]` object with the appropriate headers.
 The object is saved to `$Script:cfSession` and used to make subsequent API calls.

-If you wish you can store the configuration in a file with the `-SaveToFile` parameter.
-You can also have the configuration loaded on module import with the `-LoadOnImport` parameter. **Your credentials will be stored in the file in plaintext**.
+You can store the configuration in a file with the `-SaveToFile` parameter.
+If you want the configuration to load on module import, use the `-LoadOnImport` parameter. **Your credentials will be stored in the file in plaintext**.
 See examples below.

 ### Quick start